Pat-Nganga/Code-Challenge-Wk1/READme.md

 If the demerit points are 12 or more, the output is "License suspended".

-This function is triggered when th euser clicks on the points button on the webpage.The function takes the user's input from th einput field and returns the value.
+This function is triggered when the user clicks on the points button on the webpage.The function takes the user's input from the input field and returns the value.

-Salary Calculator;
+**Salary Calculator;**
 The salary calculator function receives a value for gross salary and calculates the net salary after deducting PAYE tax, NHIF, and NSSF.

 PAYE tax: